gabelstapler6/dwm-statusbar-avd/README.md

 ----------

-The daemon creates a modular status bar by updating the X root window name when it receives the USR1 signal.
+The daemon creates a modular status bar by updating the X root window name when it receives a request on its named pipe.
 It takes an ordered list of modules as a parameter, and calls a function in each module to compute a section of the status bar.
 Each section is cached and only recomputed upon request.
-These requests are made by creating empty files with the same names as the modules in the `/tmp/avdd` directory, then sending the daemon a USR1 signal.
+These requests are made by writing to a named pipe that the daemon creates, `/tmp/avdd-fifo`.

 The Scheduler
 -------------

-The scheduler creates request files in `/tmp/avdd`, then sends the USR1 signal to the daemon.
-It can send one signal to update multiple status bar sections by creating a request file for each section to update, and can send the signal immediately, after some delay, or repeatedly at some interval.
+The scheduler creates requests by writing a module name to the named pipe for each module it wants the daemon to run to update that section of the status bar.
+It can send requests immediately, after some delay, or repeatedly at some interval.

 Installation
 ------------